eladkarako/exiftool-source/README.md

          (ie. -r. or -recurse.).
 By default, exiftool will also follow symbolic links to directories if supported by the system, but this may be disabled with "-i SYMLINKS" (see the -i option for details).
+         Combine this with -ext options to control the types of files processed.

     -scanForXMP
          Scan all files (even unsupported formats) for XMP information